patKilcullen/Balderdash/NOTES.md

 NOWWWWWW add to scores function not working.  one gets multiple points... possibly beacuse of socket???? or logic doubled somewhere possible thunk or route

 LAST UPDATE:
+doubled the card, the once on the bottom is all in the CardFront Component NEXT maye b get the definition to be big like the temp score card

 PLAYER TURN NAME in timer only ever right for the player whos turn it is NOT PLAYER TURN NAME in send_score_card_info is not updating properly between rounds!!!!